 CHIEF EXECUTIVE OFFICER

-Lt Gen Hopper is the Chief Executive Officer for Air Force Aid Society.
+Kaleth O. Wright is the Chief Executive Officer for the Air Force Aid Society.
 In this role, he oversees an annual budget of $20 million and manages an endowment of more than $140 million.
 A 32-year veteran of the United States Air Force, Kaleth led multiple organizations concluding as the 18th Chief Master Sergeant of the Air Force where he served as the senior advisor to Chief of Staff on all issues impacting over 600,000 Total Force Airmen.

 CHIEF OPERATING OFFICER

 CMSgt JOHN A. FARRELL III, USAF (RET)

 CMSgt John A. Farrell III (Ret) entered the U.S. Air Force (USAF) in 1978.
 He served in many positions and assignments throughout his 26-year USAF career, including working for 10 years as a First Sergeant within the Air Education and Training Command (AETC), and on the AETC Inspector General’s team.
 After leaving active duty, he worked for several Fortune 500 companies as a Human Resources executive.
 In May 2016, he was hired as the Director of Human Resources for the Society and assumed his current position as the Chief Operating Officer in January 2021.
 As part of the executive leadership team, he is responsible for managing the Society’s program portfolio and budget.